TheOdinProject/curriculum/ruby/computer_science/project_hash_map.md

       ```

      You are free to use that, or if you wish, you can conduct your own research.
 Beware this is a deep deep rabbit hole.

+     You might find yourself confusing keys with hash codes while accessing key-value pairs later.
+We would like to stress that the key is what your `hash` function will take as an input.
+In a way, we could say that the key is important for us only inside the `hash` function.
+But we never access a bucket directly with the key.
+Instead we do so with the hash code.

       <div class="lesson-note lesson-note--tip" markdown="1">
         Hash maps could accommodate various data types for keys like numbers, strings, and even other hashes.
 But for this project, only handle keys of type strings.
       </div>

-  1. `#set(key, value)` takes two arguments, the first is a key and the second is a value that is assigned to this key.
-If a key already exists, then the old value is overwritten.
+1. `set(key, value)` takes two arguments, the first is a key and the second is a value that is assigned to this key.
+If a key already exists, then the old value is overwritten or we can say that we *update* the key's value (e.g. `Carlos` is our key but it is called twice: once with value `I am the old value.`, and once with value `I am the new value.`.
+From the logic stated above, `Carlos` should contain only the latter value).

+      In the meantime, a collision is when *TWO DIFFERENT* keys sit inside the same bucket, because they generate the same hash code (e.g. `Carlos` and `Carla` are both hashed to `3`, so `3` becomes a location for `Carlos` AND `Carla`.
+However, we know that it is the collision.
+It means we should find a way how to resolve it — how to *deal with collisions*, which was mentioned in the previous lesson).

       - Remember to grow your buckets size when it needs to, by calculating if your bucket has reached the `load factor`.
+Some of the methods in this assignment that are mentioned later could be reused to help you handle that growth logic more easily.
+So you may want to hold onto implementing your growing functionality just for now.
+However, the reason why we mention it with `set()` is because it's important to grow buckets exactly when they are being expanded.

   1. `#get(key)` takes one argument as a key and returns the value that is assigned to this key.
 If key is not found, return `nil`.